nnicobar/epdampiitb.github.io/p/ourteam.md

 				<header class="major">
 					<h3>Sahas Kamat</h3>
 				</header>
 				<p>Hello there!
 I'm Sahas, just another EP nerd who's interested in learning anything from evolutionary biology to conflict management.
 Pre-covid, I'd spend my time swimming, lifting, and travelling.
 Now I like to eat and sleep.
 I'm an avid Star Wars fan, always up for a discussion on why Jar Jar is the True Lord of the Sith.
-My love for good conversation led me to managing AMAs for the DAMP team.</p>
+My love for good conversations led me to managing AMAs for the DAMP team.</p>
 				<center>
 				<ul class="actions">
 					<li><a href="https://www.instagram.com/sahasofthisworld" class="button" class="fa fa-2x fa-instagram" target="_blank"></a></li>